 London Capital & Finance Plc is a commercial lender that is seeking to help support UK businesses with the provision of credit whilst at the same time providing investors with an attractive return on their investment.
 Borrowing companies must provide adequate security and undergo a strict due diligence process.
 Profits from the lending fees and interest on the loans are used to pay investors their fixed return.

-The returns are a fixed rate of 3.9%, 6.5% and 8.0% per annum for the 1, 2 and 3 year bonds respectively as outlined in the brochure and Information Memorandum.
+The returns are a fixed rate of 3.9%, 6.5% and 8.0% per annum for the 1, 2 and 3 year bonds respectively as outlined in the brochures and Information Memoranda.

 Yes.
 The returns are fixed for the duration of your investment period.
 Furthermore there are no hidden fees or charges so you get a return for 100% of the money you invest.

 Investors' funds are secured by a charge over the assets of LC&F and over the assets of borrowing companies.
 This security is held in trust for all investors by an independent Security Trustee, Global Security Trustees Ltd.

-London Capital & Finance Plc are a successful corporate lending company.
+London Capital & Finance Plc is a successful corporate lending company.
 They lend money to companies who have undergone a strict due diligence process and can provide adequate security for the loan.

 What is adequate security?
 When funds are lent out, a charge over either property and/or other assets of the borrowing company is taken at no more than 75% loan to value.
 So, for example: with a loan of £750,000, the value of the charged assets of the Borrowing Company would need to be at least £1 million.